diamantidis/diamantidis.github.io/about.md

 Hi, my name is Ioannis Diamantidis!!

 I am a polyglot software developer, living in Stockholm.
 I am self-motivated and I strive for being more efficient and becoming better every day in both my personal and professional life.
 Furthermore, I am always looking for new challenges that will help me to progress and further develop both my skills and my personality.
-Currently I am working as an iOS developer at Qliro Financial Services.
+Currently I am working as an iOS developer at Schibsted Media Group.

 # Bio